Managed Kubernetes Product Description

 How Managed Kubernetes works

-- on cloud servers — utilizes the resources of the cloud platform;
+- on cloud servers — uses cloud platform resources;

-- or on dedicated servers — dedicated servers, dedicated server networks and cloud platform resources (load balancers, public subnets, public IP addresses) are used.
+- or on dedicated servers — uses dedicated servers, dedicated server networks, and cloud platform resources (load balancers, public subnets, public IP addresses).

-For more information about the resources used, see the Projects instruction.
+Learn more about the resources used in the Projects guide.

-Containerd is used as the container execution environment (CRI) .
-Calico is used as the CNI in Managed Kubernetes clusters.
+containerd is used as the container runtime (CRI).
+You can use Calico or Cilium as the network plugin (CNI) in Managed Kubernetes clusters.

-You can work with a Managed Kubernetes cluster in the control panel and via the Managed Kubernetes API.
+You can work with a Managed Kubernetes cluster in the Control Panel and via Managed Kubernetes API.
 You can also work with a cluster on a cloud server via Terraform.

 Cluster composition